State Collection: The State Collection is defined in section 4 of the Libraries Act 1988 (Vic) as:

 - comics, graphic novels and zines

 - printed and recorded music

 Acceptance of material by the Library is not automatic.
-Collection offers are assessed according to the principles and guidelines outlined in the Library's Collections and Content Strategy 2020.
+Collection offers are assessed according to the principles and guidelines outlined in the Library's Collection Strategy 2020-24.
 The cost of cataloguing, storage and conservation are also important considerations in determining acceptance.

 The Library will endeavour to conduct appropriate and reasonable due diligence for collection item/s being donated to the State Collection, including clear title to ownership, appropriate ownership history (provenance) and adherence to legislation in relation to moveable cultural heritage.
 This will be commensurate with the financial value and historical significance of the item/s being donated.

 Significant impact collection offers are assessed more formally and approval to accept these as donations to the State Collection is the responsibility of the appropriate delegate depending on the level of annual expenditure that would result from accepting the donation.